TABLE OF CONTENTS

 (d) Dismissal of the charge(s) with prejudice pursuant to this standard should forever bar prosecution for the offenses charged and for any other offense required to be joined with that offense.

-STANDARDS FOR TIMELY RESOLUTION OF CRIMINAL CASES
+PART III: STANDARDS FOR TIMELY RESOLUTION OF CRIMINAL CASES

 The interest of the public, including victims and witnesses, in timely resolution of criminal cases is different from the defendant’s right to a speedy trial.
 This interest should be recognized through formal adoption of policies and standards that are designed to achieve timely disposition of criminal cases regardless of whether the defendant demands a speedy trial.
 Reasons for developing effective policies and standards aimed at timely resolution of criminal cases include: